 London has a reputation as being notoriously expensive.
 While I was being paid far from a hansom wage (around 46k NZ), I still managed to enjoy myself and save up enough money to do a bit of travel.
 Yes, rent was expensive; I was paying 550 pounds a month to live in my north London flat with 7 other kiwis, but the location was good, and it had the best-fried chicken shop in London right across the road (there are over 8000 chicken shops in London).
 Whether it was actually chicken that I was eating is probably up for debate but paying 4 pounds for chips, a drink and a couple of pieces of fried 'chicken' was right up my alley.
 Not good for the waistline but great for the wallet.

-I spent a lot of time at pubs with many other Londoners, so this is where most of my paycheque went.
-You would pay anywhere from 3.50 to 5 pound for a pint at most places (this was a few years ago now, so these prices might have gone up slightly).
+I spent a lot of time at pubs with many other Londoners, so this is where a large chunk of my paycheque went each week.
+You would pay anywhere from 3.50 to 5 pounds for a pint at most places (this was 2016/2017, so these prices would have gone up slightly).
 I have actually found NZ more expensive when it comes to going out for drinks, so don't be put off if you like to knock a few back with your colleagues after work.

 I loved my time in London.
-Yes, the first 6 months were hard, but when you uproot your life to a new city with no job or place to live, it will always take a while to get yourself sorted.
+Yes, the first six months were hard, but when you uproot your life to a new city with no job or place to live, it will always take a while to get yourself sorted.
 Working and living in London was a time in my life, while short, that will hold a lot of importance to me.
 My eyes were opened to a world outside of New Zealand, I made friends and connections that I still have today, and quite frankly, I grew up a hell of a lot and learned to take care of myself.

 The world was a different place when I did my OE.
-I feel for the Kiwi's who's OE has been ruined by Covid.
+I feel for the Kiwi's whose OE has been ruined by Covid.
 Life will eventually return to normal, and London will once again become home to many a kiwi on their rite of passage.
-London isn't for everyone, but I personally wouldn't have wanted to experience my OE anywhere else.
+London isn't for everyone, but I wouldn't have wanted to experience my OE anywhere else.